hunnurjirao/ecommerce-backend-flask/README.md

 ### Installation

-Create a project folder and a venv folder within:
+Create a project folder and a flask folder within:

 ````
 mkdir flask